Godel-ai/docs-ai/projects/Projects.md

 - A person that you can talk as a friend/partner
 - Be a good advisor and mentor
 - Do therapy and help, be there in loneliness etc
-- A philosopher bot: someone you can discuss philosophy and psychology with
+- A philosopher bot, expert bot etc: someone you can discuss philosophy and psychology with

 ## Nvidia Jarvis + Omniverse = Bot